GoogleCloudPlatform/gcp-token-broker/docs/deploy/index.md

     openssl x509 -req -days 365 -in broker-tls.csr -signkey broker-tls.key -out broker-tls.crt
     openssl pkcs8 -topk8 -nocrypt -in broker-tls.key -out broker-tls.pem
     ```

+    Note: The [nip.io](https://nip.io/) domain is used here only for the purposes of the demo as it provides an easy
+    way to map an IP address to a hostname.
+However, in production, you should instead use a real hostname and configure
+    it in your DNS.

 2. Create the authorizer certificate (Replace **`[your.authorizer.hostname]`** with your authorizer
     app's host name):